 The work has been created in a circular production process with the techniques of gimping (close to coiling) and sewing by hand.
-After collecting used rope from local Dutch harbours followed by the preparation process of untangling, sorting and cutting the ropes the rope has been further processed with an especially for the production process self-invented machine.
-With a turning device that turns rope 500 times per minute around its own axe, each rope has been wrapped in a calm combination of organic yarns.
-With over 3000 stitches carried out by hand, the wrapped ropes were connected with each other.
+After collecting used rope from local Dutch harbours followed by the preparation process of untangling, sorting and cutting the ropes the rope has been further processed through a machine invented by the designer.
+With a turning device that turns rope 500 times per minute around its own axe, each rope has been wrapped in a combination of organic yarns.
+With over 3000 stitches carried out by hand, the wrapped ropes were connected to each other.

 Information submitted by the maker and edited by the Future Materials Bank.